braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags.md

 {% sdk_min_versions android:9999 web:4.4.0 swift:9999 %}

 ## Implementation
-Manage, create, and delete feature flags by navigating to **Feature Flags** in the left sidebar of the Braze dashboard.
+Create, edit, and archive feature flags by navigating to **Feature Flags** in the left sidebar of the Braze dashboard.
 This page displays a list of existing feature flags for this app group.

 <!-- TODO -->
 [Josh: ADD SCREENSHOT]